Whitegoods Help article

 NTC thermistor and limescale (F1, F4, E1)

 Heating and temperature sensor codes on Gorenje machines typically point to either a failed NTC thermistor, a wiring fault, or limescale on the sensor.
-In hard water areas, descaling resolves a surprising proportion of these fault codes without any component replacement.
-The thermistor is testable with a multimeter and replaceable as a DIY repair by a confident user with the correct part.
-The wiring connector at the thermistor is also a common failure point — corrosion or looseness can produce open circuit readings without the sensor itself failing.
+In hard water areas, descaling resolves a surprising proportion of these fault codes without any component replacement – see limescale in washing machines for the wider picture.
+The wiring connector at the thermistor is also a common failure point.

 Heating element fault (F3, F4, F5)